thelegendofmario/open-scouting/docs/Development_Installation.md

 ```bash
 cp .env.development.template .env.development
 ```
-You should add your TBA API key here.
-If you want to be able to send emails, fill out those environment variables as well
+You should add your TBA API key here, and credentials for sending emails

 Next, create a django superuser and make and migrate the models
 ```bash